LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Column-Level security (CLS)
   * Can share analysis (if published) or the dashboard (read only) with users or groups
   * Available as an application anytime on any device (browsers [mobile])
+  * Quicksight Paginated Reports
+    * Reports designed to be printed
+    * May span many pages
+    * Can be based on existing Quicksight dashboards

+* Security:
+    * Multi-factor authentication on your account
+    * VPC connectivity
+      * Add QuickSight's IP address range to your database security groups
+    * Row-level security
+      * Column-level security too (CLS) - Enterprise edition only
+    * Private VPC access
+      * Elastic Network Interface, AWS DirectConnect
+  * Use Cases:
+    * Interactive ad-hoc exploration / visualization of data
+    * Dashboards and KPI's
+    * Analyze / visualize data from:
+      * Logs in S3
+      * On-premise databases
+      * AWS (RDS, Redshift, Athena, S3)
+      * SaaS applications, such as Salesforce
+      * Any JDBC/ODBC data source

 ## Modeling
 ### Frame business problems as machine learning problems.